vanshchauhan1310/mtc-clutch-site/ui/events/web-portfolio.md

+---
+title: Hello This is frontmatter test
+description: This is about web portfolio event happend in upes The workshop received overwhelming response with over 220 registrations.
+Participants who successfully completed their portfolio websites received completion certificates.
+The positive feedback and requests for similar workshops highlighted the event's success in providing practical web development skills to enthusiasts.
+date: 26 August 2024
+thumbnail: akari_akaza.png
+---

 # Web Portfolio Workshop

 Microsoft Technical Community organized a comprehensive two-day online workshop on building portfolio websites using Visual Studio Code.
 The workshop, our first for the Aug-Dec session, ran from 2 PM to 5 PM on both days.